justxoai/USTHConnect2024/README.md

 Note
 =======================
-Today:
+Today: Create 3 fragment, but not content in it because don't have blue-print

-Report:
+Report: Done: Home, Notifi, Profile, Navigator Drawer

 Reason:

-Tomorow: Sketch 3 fragment and header of Drawer
+Tomorow: Make button to fragment and activity

-Ask:
+Ask: Can make menu icon in each app bar? so that when change page , the icon will got trans(?)